-EcoClosure’s system incorporates microalgae within a building enclosure as a closed-loop regenerable technology.
-With its monitoring and automation features, the system provides healthy, energy efficient built environment customized to different building programs, climates zones, and building orientations.
+Our technology incorporates microalgae within a sustainable building system as a closed-loop regenerable technology.
+With its monitoring and automation features, the system provides a healthy, energy-efficient built environment customized to different building programs, climate zones, and building orientations.

 Environmental and Social Benefits of EcoClosure's Biochromic Window Technology